cenwadike/stylus-dorg-task/README.md

 ### Funding

-To prepare fixed-cost token sales contract, you need to fund the contract address with sufficient amount of base token and quote token
+To prepare fixed-cost token sales contract, you need to fund the contract address with sufficient amount of quote token.

 ## Calling The Program